paragoner1/crisis-companion/SOLANA_SOS_SLIDES.md

 # 🎯 THE SOLUTION

-**Enter Solana SOS: Voice-activated in under 100ms via Vosk offline recognition with RNNoise noise filtering, fully functional without internet—even in storms, remote hikes, or power failures.
+**Enter Solana SOS: Voice-activated in under 100ms via Vosk offline recognition with RNNoise noise filtering and adaptive training, fully functional without internet—even in storms, remote hikes, or power failures.
 Say any emergency and then help! like 'Drowning, help!'—it blasts step-by-step instructions at max volume, auto-calls 911 with location sharing, records audio for Solana blockchain verification, and coordinates nearby devices via Bluetooth to ensure only one guides, avoiding chaos.
-Built in Rust for reliability, with enterprise-grade noise cancellation and an expandable database for new emergencies like natural disasters.**
+Built in Rust for reliability, with enterprise-grade noise cancellation, personalized accuracy, and an expandable database for new emergencies like natural disasters.**

 ---